zdelrosario/datafest2023-tutorials/solutions/02-data-solution.md

 than the contemporary speech patterns at the time of the Gettysburg Address.

+*Note*: This is an example use of external data… but since we’re showing this example, you probably can’t win the “Best Use of External Data” award by just copying this approach\!

 ``` r
 url_count1w <- "http://norvig.com/ngrams/count_1w.txt"
 filename_count1w <- "./data/count_1w.txt"